alexboia/WP-Trip-Summary/README.txt

 More details
 ------------
-This plug-in provides two basic features:
+This plug-in provides three basic features:
 - allow some structured information to be filled in, according to a selected trip type;
-- allow some GPS track to be uploaded and then rendered on a map.
+- allow some GPS track to be uploaded and then rendered on a map;
+- maintain rider's log entries, while optionally specifying some of them as public.

 Structured information is supported for the following types of trips:
 - Bike trips;